universalbit-dev/armadillium/HArmadillium.md

 ---

 ##### SSH connection to communicate with all nodes

-* FROM armadillium01 machine connect TO armadillium02
+* FROM armadillium01 TO armadillium02
 ```bash
 ssh armadillium02@192.168.1.145
 ```

-* connect TO armadillium03
+* ssh connect TO armadillium03
 ```bash
 ssh armadillium03@192.168.1.146
 ```

-* connect TO armadillium04
+* ssh connect TO armadillium04
 ```bash
 ssh armadillium04@192.168.1.147
 ```